explainers-by-googlers/cross-origin-storage/README.md

 The three integrations above cover resources referenced from markup, from module graphs, and from stylesheets.
 The remaining case is the imperative one: a script that already knows the URL and the hash of a resource and fetches it itself.
 That is how most Wasm modules, asset bundles, and other large binaries are loaded today, and it is currently the case that costs the most code to move onto COS.

 A `crossOriginStorage` option on [`RequestInit`](https://fetch.spec.whatwg.org/#requestinit), used alongside the existing [`integrity`](https://fetch.spec.whatwg.org/#dom-requestinit-integrity) option, closes that gap.
 As in the other three forms, the `integrity` hash identifies the file in COS, and `crossOriginStorage` specifies which origins may retrieve it.
-This is planned to be proposed to the WHATWG in the [Fetch Standard](https://fetch.spec.whatwg.org/), where it would be defined as:
+This is proposed to the WHATWG in [whatwg/fetch#1954](https://github.com/whatwg/fetch/issues/1954), where it would be defined as:

 ```webidl
 partial dictionary RequestInit {